nelmio/NelmioApiDocBundle/Resources/doc/index.md

 This feature also works for both the `input` and `output` properties.

-### On-The-Fly Documentation

-By calling an URL with the parameter `?_doc=1`, you will get the corresponding documentation if available.

 ### Web Interface

 You can browse the whole documentation at: `http://example.org/api/doc`.